 5. JoVE cannot publish manuscripts containing commercial language.
 This includes trademark symbols (™), registered symbols (®), and company names before an instrument or reagent.
 Please limit the use of commercial language from your manuscript and use generic terms instead.
 All commercial products should be sufficiently referenced in the Table of Materials and Reagents.
 For example: Beadbeater, Nanodrop, Bioanalyzer

-Equipment made more generic, some left in a an example of a type that can be used
+Equipment made more generic, some left in as an example of a type that can be used

 Protocol: 1.
 Please ensure that all text in the protocol section is written in the imperative tense as if telling someone how to do the technique (e.g., “Do this,” “Ensure that,” etc.).

 Done